What is Coat’s disease?

 - Injections of anti-VEGF may be given to reduce abnormal leakage and blood vessel growth.

-- Some people require surgical procedures like vitrectomy to fix the detached retina.
+- Some patients may require surgical procedures to fix the detached retina.

 What if Coat’s disease is not treated?

 Coats’ disease, if left untreated, can lead to blindness or uncontrolled pressure inside the eye, sometimes causing pain.
-In severe cases the eye may have to be removed.
+In severe cases the eye may have to be removed (enucleation).